UNIVERSITY OF WISCONSIN River Falls

 2001

-Distinguished Teacher, University of Wisconsin – River Falls (highest honor bestowed by university).
+Distinguished Teacher, University of Wisconsin – River Falls (selected by students, highest honor bestowed by university).